10 Reasonably Cheap Cars With Pop-Up Headlights

 Porsche 924 with pop-up headlights extended

 In an ideal world, we’d advise you to buy a 944, but it’s a little late for that – prices have gotten out of hand.
 Naturally, that means 924s aren’t as affordable as they once were, but it is still possible to find one with the limp 125bhp VW-sourced four-pot for about £5000.
-Or less, if you want one as grotty as the example picked up by Car Throttle’s YouTube channel in 2023.
+Or less, if you want one as grotty as the example we picked up in 2023.

 Toyota MR2 (SW20)